Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

+are enabled.
+In BUU and gTDSLDA frameworks transitions occur at the same position in space.
+The $nn$ and $pp$ pairs jumps have been shown to occur consistently in the past TDSLDA calculations~\cite{Stetcu:2011,Bulgac:2016,Bulgac:2019b,Bulgac:2020} and Fig.~\ref{fig:Fission}, both in the presence of genuine pairing condensates as well in their absence and they lead to an increase of the Boltzmann one-body entropy [see Eq.~\eqref{eq:S}]. gTDDFT or gTDSLDA thus incorporates naturally both the long-range mean field effects and the short-range correlations between nucleons.

-I thank I. Abdurrahman for generating the data for the Fig.~\ref{fig:Fission} and G.F.
-Bertsch for a number of constructive comments.
-The funding from the US DOE, Office of Science, Grant No. DE-FG02-97ER41014 and also the support provided in part by NNSA cooperative Agreement DE-NA0003841 is greatly appreciated.
+I thank I. Abdurrahman for generating the data for Fig.~\ref{fig:Fission}, G. F. Bertsch for a number of comments, and the anonymous referee for a very good suggestion.
+The funding from the US DOE, Office of Science, Grant No. DE-FG02-97ER41014 and also the support provided in part by NNSA cooperative agreement DE-NA0003841 is greatly appreciated.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a U.S. DOE Office of Science User Facility supported under Contract No. DE-AC05-00OR22725 and of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

 [1]{} [1]{}